neelblabla/satellite_data_for_ESG_consulting/README.md

 ### PoC - "Model and visualise NO2 emissions over Germany making use of the earth engine"

-The first of the many components that are monitored include NO2 Values at the production locations of corporates.
+The first of the many components that can be monitored include NO2 emission values at the production and/or processing facilities of corporates.
 These gases are a by-product of any combustion of fossil fuels and are therefore also a component of the exhaust gases.

 The data is aggregated by a novel scalable framework of satellite data collection and processing.
 The Sentinel 5P program from Copernicus serves as the data source for NO2.

 ### Findings: